p3t33/average_buffer/README.md

 # Average buffer
-The main goal of this implementation was to create a generic "write only" buffer.
+The main goal of this implementation is to create a generic "write only" buffer.
-The buffer will grow by one node each time a new data is inserted into it, once full buffer capacity is reached (capacity to be provided by the user), oldest sample will be removed and newest to be inserted in its place.
+The buffer will grow by one node each time a new data is inserted into it, once full buffer capacity is reached (capacity to be provided by the user), oldest data will be removed and newest to be inserted in its place.

 ### Assumptions and considerations
 * No STL data structures to be used